 Feeling tired lately?
 Not just want-to-go-to-bed-early tired, but so weary that you struggle through your workouts or can scarcely muster the energy to drive to the gym or tie your shoes for a run?
 Depleted cortisol levels may be to blame.

-Cortisol is a hormone secreted by the adrenal glands, small triangular glands located on top of both kidneys (see illustration below).
-Cortisol’s main job is to mobilize your body’s response to physical, emotional or psychological stresses, whether they arise from an injury, from a bad day at work or from an awful commute.
+Cortisol is a hormone secreted by the adrenal glands, small triangular glands located on top of both kidneys.
+Cortisol’s main job is to mobilize your body’s response to emotional, physical, or psychological stresses, whether they arise from an injury, from a bad day at work or from an awful commute.
 Hence cortisol’s reputation as “the stress hormone.”

 Cortisol is powerful stuff, and great to have available in a pinch.
 Get overly stressed on a regular basis, though (a condition known as chronic stress), and your adrenal glands go into overdrive.
 They obligingly churn out increasing quantities of the hormone, which tends to inhibit the release of other hormones, including many of those that are key to digestion and healing.